Thursday, November 19, 2009

 Ladybugs - Should you buy them?

-First thing you should think about is where they are coming from.
-Almost all “red” ladybugs are harvested from the wild.
+harvested from the wild.
 In the Spring, as the Sacramento and San Joaquin Valleys warm up the ladybugs (Hippodamia convergens) migrate to the Sierra Nevada foothills.
 There, they congregate in large numbers on the forest floors.
 Businesses then come along and scoop up the beetles, removing them from their native habitat.
 They are then taken to coolers for storage until they are to be shipped.
-So, why is this an issue?
+So, why is this an issue?- It removes ladybugs from their native habitat.

 - Once released most will not stick around, they leave, providing little or no control.